-Policy 1.3.e: The City's land use designations shall provide for the protection of threatened and endangered species.
+Policy 1.3.e: The City's land use designations shall provide for the protection

 Analysis of Consistency with Objective 1.3 and Policies 1.3.a - e:

 An environmental conditions and site suitability analysis has been provided separately in this report.
 Future development of the site must comply with the environmental protections established in the City of Alachua Comprehensive Plan and Land Development Regulations.